-When they founded Chavurah B’Yachad in 1986, our members had a vision of what a congregation could be: a participatory setting for the exploration of our Jewish roots and carrying forward of our traditions, a forum for intellectual and spiritual growth, an extended family to celebrate life cycle events.
-We are a congregation of thirty families, including some of those founding members who led our 25th anniversary celebration in June 2011.
+When our members founded Chavurah B’Yachad in 1986, they had a vision of what a congregation could be: a participatory setting for the exploration of our Jewish roots and traditions, a forum for intellectual and spiritual growth, an extended family to celebrate life cycle events.
+We are a congregation of more than thirty households.

 Judaism as the Culture of the Jewish People

-For Reconstructionists, Judaism is more than Jewish religion; Judaism is the entire cultural legacy of the Jewish people.
-Religion is central; Jewish spiritual insights and religious teachings give meaning and purpose to our lives.
-Yet our creativity as expressed through art, music and drama, languages and literature, and our relationship with the land of Israel itself are also integral parts of Jewish culture.
-Each of these aspects provides a gateway into the Jewish experience that can enrich and inspire us.
+To us, Judaism is more than Jewish religion; Judaism is the entire cultural legacy of the Jewish people.
+Religion and tradition are central; Jewish spiritual insights and religious teachings give meaning and purpose to our lives.
+Our creativity as expressed through art, music and drama, languages and literature — and our relationship with the land of Israel, are also integral parts of Jewish culture.
+Each of these aspects provides a gateway into the Jewish experience that can enrich and inspire us in our lives today.

 Community as Cornerstone